The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - The data reflects the average number of cases and beneficiaries over the fiscal year (April 1 to March 31).

-- The subtotals may not add up to equal the total number of Cases and Beneficiaries due to rounding.
+- The subtotals may not add up to equal the total number of cases (households), adults, and beneficiaries due to rounding errors, missing and/or incorrect data.

 - The numbers do not include First Nations living on reserves.